bakpakin/tiny-ecs/README.md

 ```

 ## Use It ##
 Copy paste tiny.lua into your source folder.
+For stability and consistent API,
+please use a tagged release or use luarocks.
+Tagged releases will have a version
+number in `tiny._VERSION`, while other commits will just have the string 'dev'.

 ## Luarocks ##
 Tiny-ecs is also on [Luarocks](https://luarocks.org/) and can be installed with